Helluva Life

 "Helluva Life" is a song recorded by American country music artist Frankie Ballard.
 It was released in July 2013 as the first single from Ballard's second studio album, Sunshine & Whiskey, which was released on February 11, 2014.
 The song was written by Rodney Clawson, Chris Tompkins and Josh Kear.

+Content

+"Helluva Life" is about a man thinking about his future while encountering a woman at a bar.

 Critical reception

 Billy Dukes of Taste of Country gave the song three and half stars out of five, writing that "[Ballard is] a sincere vocalist who doesn’t try to stretch his capabilities and the blend of steel guitar that pins him down is just perfect."
 Dukes stated that the song "lacks specificity" but added that "the arrangement and the singer’s delivery tie the many elements together."
 Matt Bjorke of Roughstock gave the song four stars out of five, saying that "Frankie Ballard sings the melody with laid-back ease while the production never drowns out the singer as he sings about the things that make him grateful for his life."
 Bjorke praised the chorus, Ballard's performance and the "laid-back, less frenetic mood" of the song, predicting that it would become "the biggest hit of Frankie Ballard's career to date."